 2. Autoimmune Hypothyroidism: Chronic Lymphocytic Thyroiditis

 This condition is caused by an autoimmune disorder known as chronic lymphocytic thyroiditis and occurs when the child’s thyroid gland is attacked by the immune system.
 This results in damage and decreased functioning of the thyroid gland.

 This occurs when the thyroid gland stops producing thyroid hormones in children after being medically destroyed or removed surgically.

 This is a condition where the brain does not make the thyroid-stimulating hormone (the signal that tells the thyroid gland to work).
 The abnormal development of the hypothalamus or pituitary glands can cause central hypothyroidism.

 Thyroid screening should be performed in the following cases:

-- Children with history of abnormal development or brain injury
+- Children with a history of abnormal development or brain injury.

-- Pregnant women who have had family history of thyroid disease
+- Pregnant women who have had a family history of thyroid disease.

 The symptoms are usually subtle and resemble symptoms of other medical conditions.
 The condition can go undetected for many years because of its non-specific nature.

 Following are the symptoms of hypothyroidism: